NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/die.md

 In the model example below, a flock of cows move around on a grassland.
 Every time they are on a green patch, they eat the grass there and gain energy.
-Every time they move, they loose some energy.
+Every time they move, they lose some energy.
 If a grass ever has 0 energy, it dies and removes itself from the model.